wentaowanguc/ExpoSE/README.md

 My modifications to ExpoSE and Z3JS are deliniated by a comment `// AF Final Year Project` (excluding scripts) but I also indicate the functions that I have written or heavily modified below.
 The last commit hash from the main ExpoSE repo is `4f5690769d55771f049431c6cc8b4a384e1f767c`, my commits begin at `a8310cb38d7204d43de57507786b3bf5184e0851`.

-**Please be aware that some source code that I have modified is in another repository on a specific branch: https://github.com/ExpoSEJS/z3javascript/tree/af-array-support** The source code can be accessed after installation at `Analyser/node_modules/z3javascript`
+**If looking at my respository, please be aware that some source code that I have modified is in another repository [on a specific branch](https://github.com/ExpoSEJS/z3javascript/tree/af-array-support).**
+The source code can be accessed after installation in `Analyser/node_modules/z3javascript`

 **z3javascript**:
 * `src/Expr.js`: Add getAstSortKind, selectFromIndex, toNumber, getAstSortName, copyProperties, incrementLengthCounter, getLengthCounter, setStartIndex, increaseStartIndex, getStartIndex, hasType, setType, getType, setName, getName, setLength, getLength, setAtIndex, and selectFromIndex.
 I also heavily modified asConstant including changing the function signature to pass the model to asConstant..
 I also added context to the Expr object constructor (requiring simple interface changes in `src/Model`, `src/Context`, and `src/Expr`: https://github.com/ExpoSEJS/z3javascript/commit/2e22e18baf904f8053b53cbe033b8378e1b4c719).